Cleveland Abbe: Meteorology

 In order to compile his information, Abbe required a time-keeping system that was consistent among the stations.
 To accomplish this he divided the United States into four standard time zones.
-He published, in 1879, a paper titled Report on Standard Time.
+In 1879, he published a paper titled Report on Standard Time.
 In 1883, he convinced North American railroad companies to adopt his time-zone system.
 In 1884, Britain, which had already adopted its own standard time system for England, Scotland, and Wales, helped gather international consent for global time.
 In time, the American government, influenced in part by his 1879 paper, adopted the time-zone system.

 Abbe required that the weather service stay at the forefront of technology.
 Over time, the instrument division at the headquarters tested and calibrated thousands of devices and even began to design and build their own instruments.
 By the end of the century, self-registering equipment came into use, and the United States led the meteorological world with 114 Class I (automatic recording) observation stations.
 Anticipating an increase in international cooperation, Abbe began to seek quality instruments calibrated to international standards.
 He enlisted Oliver Wolcott Gibbs of Harvard and Arthur Wright of Yale to design improved equipment.
 For comparison purposes, Abbe ordered a barometer from Heinrich Wild (director of the Nicholas Central Observatory in Russia), as well as an anemometer and several types of hygrometers from Germany.
 Abbe then invented an anemobarometer to test the effect of chimney and window drafts on barometers in enclosed spaces.

 Abbe returned to academia in 1886, when he accepted a professorship at Columbian University, where he taught meteorology and remained until 1905.
 He was a regular lecturer at Johns Hopkins from 1896 through 1914.
 He has authored nearly 300 scientific papers.
 He was the recipient of three honorary degrees.
 His original school of higher learning, the City College of New York awarded him a PhD in 1891, in 1888 the University of Michigan gave Abbe an LL D as did the University of Glasgow in 1896.
 Harvard University gave him the S.B. degree in 1900.

 Abbe was elected as a member of the American Philosophical Society in 1871.
 Associate Fellow of the American Academy of Arts and Sciences in 1884.
 In 1912 the Royal Meteorological Society presented him with their Symons Gold Medal, citing his contribution "to instrumental, statistical, dynamical, and thermo dynamical meteorology and forecasting."
 In 1916 he was awarded the Public Welfare Medal from the National Academy of Sciences, which also gave him the Marcellus Hartley Medal.
 He was also one of the 33 founders of the National Geographic Society.

-Abbe died in 1916 after more than 45 years of outstanding scientific achievement.
-He was buried in Rock Creek Cemetery in Washington, DC.
+Personal life and death

+In 1870 he married Frances Martha Neal who died in 1908.
+In 1909 he married Margaret Augusta Percival.
 Abbe enjoyed ethnology, oriental archaeology, geology, botany, and music in his off time.

+Abbe died in 1916 aged 77 years in Chevy Chase, MD after more than 45 years of scientific achievement.
+He was buried in Rock Creek Cemetery in Washington, D.C.